Krushna-Prasad-Sahoo/Krushna-Prasad-Sahoo/README.md

 <details>
   <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>

 - Hey, a warm welcome to my profile.
-This is <strong>KP</strong>.

-- Unlike other IT enthusiasts, I am highly inclined & passionate towards IT operations which includes amazing stuffs like Automation, Optimization, Infrastructure, Networking, Configurations, Monitoring, High Availability & Disaster Recovery Setup etc.
+This is <strong>Krushna Prasad</strong>.
+I’m highly passionate about IT Operations, with a strong interest in Automation, Optimization, Infrastructure, Networking, System Configuration, Monitoring, High Availability, and Disaster Recovery solutions.

 - Though I have some experience in development like Web Development using HTML, CSS, JS, Bootstrap or WordPress or Python Flask, BPM solutions using Appian Platform however I just love to spend time on Linux terminals & servers, creating some personalized container images, experimenting in cloud platforms like AWS or AZ or GCP or automating stuffs using some tools like Ansible or Terraform or Python/Shell scripting etc.

 - And finally I have joined my dream organisation, <b>Red Hat</b>.

-- 📫 How to reach me: Send a mail [here](mailto:krushna.360degree@gmail.com) or connect [here](https://www.linkedin.com/in/krushna-prasad/).
+Connect [here](https://www.linkedin.com/in/krushna-prasad/) to have a casual conversation or a serious tech talk.

 #### 🏅 My Global Certifications
 - Red Hat Certified Engineer